haskell-streaming/streaming/README.md

 Rather than wrapping each step in a monadic 'layer', such a layer is put alongside separate 'pure' constructors for a functor 'layer' and a final return value.
 The maneuver is very friendly to the compiler, but requires a bit of subtlety to protect a sound monad instance.
 Just such an optimization is adopted internally by the `pipes` library.
 As in `pipes`, the constructors are here left in an `Internal` module; the main `Streaming` module exporting the type itself and various operations and instances.

-I ran a simple [benchmark](https://gist.github.com/michaelt/ee3710c5bab9b7d0892bd552e0eedfd9) (adjusting a [script](https://github.com/jwiegley/streaming-tests) of John Weigly) using a very simple composition of functions:
+I ran a simple [benchmark](https://gist.github.com/michaelt/ee3710c5bab9b7d0892bd552e0eedfd9) (adjusting a [script](https://github.com/jwiegley/streaming-tests) of John Wiegley) using a very simple composition of functions:

     toList
     . filter (\x -> x `mod` 2 == 0)